daviddetorres/jscumm/docs/Configuration_files.md

 - image: The image that will be seen in the inventory area of the GUI for this item.
 - actions: A dictionary, being the key the id of the action and the value a list of commands to execute.

-:bulb: PRO-TIP: There can be hidden items that the player will never obtain, but you can use to define global functions.
+:sunglasses: PRO-TIP: There can be hidden items that the player will never obtain, but you can use to define global functions.
 This functions can be called from any scene and will be available via the goto command.

 ## Files: /chapter/scenes/scene_name.json
 Here is an example of a scene file: